 - Shared razors, toothbrushes, injection drug needles, or straws for snorting drugs with an infected person

 - Had sex with an infected person

 - Got a tattoo or body piercing at an unlicensed facility

-Symptoms of hepatitis C, if they do occur, include fatigue, fever, nausea or poor appetite, muscle and joint pain, and yellowing of the skin and eyes (jaundice).
+Hepatitis C is a "silent" disease, meaning you can go years before symptoms appear.
+Symptoms may include fatigue, fever, nausea or poor appetite, muscle and joint pain, and yellowing of the skin and eyes (jaundice).